Checking for structural anomalies

 - cordocentesis from 20 weeks

-It is up to you and your partner to decide whether or not the risk of the fetus having a chromosomal abnormality is high enough to warrant having an invasive test.
+It is up to you and your partner to decide whether or not you wish to risk miscarriage in order to know for certain if the baby has a chromosomal imbalance.